-An electronic spreadsheet faster and more powerful than Visicale, with variable width columns and output formatting A business graphics package for text justificiation; menu & function key driven; single key copy/back-up; restores original file from disk; does Mail Merge and supports many printers and interfaces.
+• An electronic spreadsheet faster and more powerful than Visicalc, with variable width columns and output formatting text justificiation; menu & function key driven; single key copy/back-up; restores original file from disk; does Mail Merge and supports many printers and interfaces.
 In comparison AppleWorks, a similar integrated software package from Apple Computer Inc. is not capable of any of these functions.
 The entire program is on one disk and each program is fully integrated with the other.